 German Preschools beyond Los Angeles

 As we move more south along the coast it seems German schools have become more scarce.
 Orange County for example has no dedicated German language immersion preschools or elementary schools despite a quite extensive local German community.
-The closest one can get to finding some German infused education is Anneliese School with its three campuses in Laguna Beach.
+The closest one with some German infused education is Anneliese School with its three campuses in Laguna Beach.
 Here children are exposed to a variety of languages from preschool on and receive formalized instruction in both, German and Spanish, from Kindergarten through sixth grade.

 A fairly new school in Orange County that we just have learned about is OCI Academy (Orange County International Academy) in Ladera Ranch, which offers language immersion programs for children ages 2-9 in six different languages including German.